npm/feedback/README.md

 ## Roadmap stages

 The roadmap is arranged on a project board to give a sense for how far out each item is on the horizon.
 Every product or feature is added to a particular project board column according to the quarter in which it is expected to ship next.
 Be sure to read the [disclaimer](#disclaimer) below since the roadmap is subject to change, especially further out on the timeline.
-You'll also find an **Exploratory** column, which is used in conjunction with the **in design** and **exploring** release phase labels for when no timeframe is yet available.
+You'll also find an **Future** column, which is used in conjunction with the **in design** and **exploring** release phase labels for when no timeframe is yet available.

 ## Feature Areas